domsoos/r-ide/UserManual.md

 2. Type "ROS: Create Package" and select the command.
 3. Follow the prompts to create your new ROS package.

-Tools/r-ide/blob/master/README.md) for using the R-IDE Creation Wizard to create new robot configurations and simulation environments.*

 ### Topic Monitor

 1. In R-IDE, click the "Topic Monitor" tab.